vitkolos/notes-iuip/semestr1-erasmus/multi-agent-systems/exam.md

 	- discovery – discover new knowledge
 - social simulation
 	- model should be valid (faithful to reality)
-- questions to ask before building a model
+- how to build a model
+	- preparation
+		- define research question
+		- formulate hypothesis
+		- define (input) parameters and output indicators
+		- find relevant literature/insights describing the modelled behaviour
+		- define rules of the system
+		- formulate what is important (and what is not) – start simple
+	- who are the agents? what is the environment?
+	- simulator
+		- inputs
+		- outputs
-- simulator – inputs, outputs, what we show
+		- what we show?
+	- implementation
 		- NetLogo, GAMA
+- examples
+	- boid simulation in movies
 	- Game of Life
 	- Schelling's segregation model
+	- crowd simulation
 	- traffic simulation
 	- urban planning
-	- acteur project, multi-level decision-making
+		- Acteur project, multi-level decision-making
 			- strategical – establish list of destinations and try to reach them
 			- tactical – adjust plans to implement strategy
 				- ordinary situation – adjust to traffic, choose best trajectory, less populated roads, …
 				- extraordinary situation – escaper (flee danger), bystander, random wanderer, road runner (less congested), sheep (follow crowd), …
 			- operational
 		- HIANIC project
 			- shared space (cars, pedestrians, bikes)
 			- autonomous car navigation
 		- Switch project
 			- car → bike?
 			- 4 mobility modes (walk, bike, bus, car)
 			- 6 criteria (comfort, ecology, price, simplicity, safety, time)
 				- every agent has priorities
 			- decision model with habits
 				- with some probability, we rationally reevaluate (if the context has changed – price of gas went up…)
 				- otherwise, we stick to our habit
 	- evacuation modelling, crisis management
 		- evacuation – zigzag stairs may be better
 		- flood risk management, communication
 		- epidemics
 		- earthquake
 			- Solace – testing the role of social attachment
 		- you need realistic cognitive agents
 			- take human factors into account
 	- not all models require the same level of realism
 		- entertainment models do not have to be that much realistic
 - human factors
 	- emotions, empathy, mood, personality
 	- trust, moral values, ethics
 	- cognitive biases
 	- motivation, engagement
-	- …
+	- memory, attention, distraction, tiredness, focus, stress
+	- social links, attachment, altruism, cohesion
 	- we need to simulate emotions
 		- BDI logical model of emotions
 		- book: The Cognitive Structure of Emotions
 		- example: distress … agent believes that $\varphi$, but desires $\neg\varphi$
 	- biases – confirmation bias, …